manojmone/DevOps-Bootcamp/README.md

-# Welcome to DevOps Bootcamp
+# Welcome to the DevOps Bootcamp

 Welcome to the DevOps Bootcamp,  This bootcamp accompanies an instructor-led session that introduces DevOps concepts and toolchain.